 *Tuition and Fees subject to change

 The Petrie School of Music offers co-educational graduate programs that provide men and women with the advanced training necessary for successful musical careers or doctoral study.
 Our faculty are professional artists who have collectively performed in 48 states and in 47 countries, are leaders in their fields and hold degrees from the country’s most prestigious conservatories and universities.
-In addition to holding the prestigious status as an All Steinway School, the Petrie boasts two nationally recognized performance halls and one of the largest music research libraries in the Southeast.
+In addition to holding the prestigious status as an All Steinway School, the Petrie School of Music boasts two nationally recognized performance halls and one of the largest music research libraries in the Southeast.